mantamatt/k8s/README.md

  The coredns pods will show as pending on a "kubectl get pods -n kube-system -o wide " , until a network has been installed, covered in step 4

- It is imporetant at this stage to set up your login user's access to this cluster
+ It is important at this stage to set up your login user's access to this cluster

     mkdir -p $HOME/.kube
     sudo cp -i /etc/kubernetes/admin.conf $HOME/.kube/config